ReddyDivya/rd-namaste-react-notes/Chapter 02 - Igniting our App/Theory/IgnitingOurAppTheory.md

 The distinction between dependencies and devDependencies allows you to separate what's essential for your application to function (production) from what's necessary for your development workflow

+## Q What is `Tree Shaking`?
+A: `Tree shaking` is a technique used in modern JavaScript build tools to eliminate unused code from your final bundle.
+It's a process that helps optimize the size of your JavaScript bundles, resulting in smaller file sizes and faster loading times for your web applications.
+The term "tree shaking" comes from the idea of "shaking out" or removing dead branches from a tree.
+In the context of code, it refers to identifying and removing parts of your codebase that are never used or referenced, effectively pruning away unnecessary portions.
+- During the build process, the tool (like Webpack, Parcel) analyzes your JavaScript code and its dependencies, creating a "dependency graph" that represents the relationships between different modules.